filetrust/Squads-And-Maps/Blogs/Issue4.md

 ![image](Pictures/BlogIssue4.png)

 Today we go over where we communicate about our squad work.
-A tip or two on using Jira.And a naming issue I'd like as much feedback from everyone on to improve.
+A few tips on making better use of Jira.
+And a naming issue I'd like as much feedback from everyone on to improve.

 ## When to communicate on Jira or Slack/Teams